Physiotherapist who saved multitudes from back and neck pain dies in KapitiBy Alan Tristram

 One of the world’s top authorities on back and neck pain, New Zealand physiotherapist Robin McKenzie has died at his home in Raumati on the Kapiti Coast.

 McKenzie (82), who rose from humble circumstances in Masterton to achieve international fame, wrote two best-selling books: ‘Treat Your Own Back’ and ‘Treat Your Own Neck,’ as well as a textbook ‘The Lumbar Spine.
+For spine operation, they can check it out from Dr. Juris Shibayama website here!

 He taught and lectured around the world; and he also set up the McKenzie Institute International to further the revolutionary treatment methods he initiated.